tpowell-at-atoztechco/ammonitrix-mdm-agent/README.md

 ## Synopsis

-The Android Agent will manage all your Android mobile devices from the lowest level, including a range of powerful security features to protect sensitive data stored on mobile devices, allowing you to manage your mobile fleet security policy with accuracy and precision.
+The Android Agent will manage all your mobile devices effectively, including a range of powerful security features to protect sensitive company data stored on mobile devices, allowing you to manage your mobile fleet security policy with precision.

-The Ammonitrix MDM Agent for Android will help you to:
+The Android Agent will help you to:

-* Install Ammonitrix configurations on a target Android device
-* Configure and deploy your mobile fleet on our web-based console into your secure Ammonitrix account
+* Configure and deploy your mobile fleet from the web-based administration console
 * Install and uninstall remote applications
-* Send files remotely to all devices
+* Send files remotely to all terminals
-* Force the Android device to use our VPN and Proxy services (to monitor device traffic)
 * Deploy and control Bluetooth and Wi-Fi connectivity
-* Activate real-time geolocation services of your devices
+* Activate real-time geolocation of your terminals
-* Delete, partially or totally, your data, in case of loss or theft
+* Delete, partially or totally, your data in case of loss or theft
-* Automatically inventory your entire fleet of Android devices
+* Create an inventory of all of your company terminals
 * Keep control and protect yourself from cyber-attacks:
   * Set the level of complexity of your passwords
   * Activate mobile device encryption